sbt/sbt/CONTRIBUTING.md

 4. To build the launcher and publish all components locally,

 		$ sbt
-		> publish-local
+		> publishLocal

-	To build documentation, run `make-site` or the individual commands directly:
+	To build documentation, run `makeSite` or the individual commands directly:

 		> doc
 		> sphinx:mappings
 		> sxr

-   (Note: sxr currently doesn't work for macros, so it doesn't work for sbt right now.)

 5. To use this locally built version of sbt, copy your stable `~/bin/sbt` script to `~/bin/xsbt` and change it to use the launcher jar in `<sbt>/target/`.
 For the v0.13.0 tag, the full location is: